twitter/pelikan/01-project.md

 systems, such as Memcached, Redis and Twemproxy, and makes improving and iterating on such services easier and faster.

+### Architecture

+Pelikan Cache separates performance-sensitive processing from the less performance sensitive processing, and it separates different types of performance-sensitive processing from each other.
+Data request-response processing and connection establishment are assigned to the data plane (the “fast path”).
+Everything else is assigned to the control plane.
+Each major processing pipeline gets its own thread— `worker`, `server`, `admin`, and `debug` (see Figure 1).

+  {% include image.html url="/assets/img/pelikan-arch.png" description="Figure 1: Pelikan Architecture" class="single" %}

+Pelikan Cache brings several benefits to Twitter’s caching:
+- Separation of control and data plane
+- Data plane operations are guaranteed to be nonblocking, using lockless data structures to deliver low latencies
+- Per-module configuration options and metrics that can be easily composed
+- Multiple storage and API protocol implementations, and the ability to easily combine and extend them
+- Low-overhead command logger that keeps up with full throughput and captures all request metadata for analysis

 ### Products

 Currently Pelikan yields three production-ready products, all of which are